RF Workbench Page 5

 1. A Barebones RF Power Meter

-- Lacks the usual input frequency compensation network needed to keep power measurement flat over several hundred MHz — this simple version offers strong sensitivity at HF.
+- Lacks the usual input frequency compensation network needed to keep power measurement flat over several hundred MHz — since most input compensate by attenuating HF, this simple version offers stronger sensitivity at HF than usual.

 - Good from MF up to about 100 MHz.